rhiaro/aseedoncesown/index.md

 Cryptum Effingis had realised it in the same moment T'Lin had.

-Breatsch T'Lin made the arrangements for their journey to Outpost Four.
-She would accompany Effingis to the shuttle, but not all the way to the base station.
-There was still no word about the missing researchers, but the agony of not knowing had reduced to a dull ache.
-Effingis couldn't tell if T'Lin was still clinging to a molecule of hope, or if she had accepted the situation.
-She probably didn't know herself.
-She was taking it one day at a time.
+Breatsch Araunga came by and Effingis had hiim made the arrangements for the journey to Outpost Four.
+Araunga and Breatsch Amba tussled over who would accompany the Cryptum to the launch site.
+Eventually they decided they would both go.
+Effingis took it as read that T'Lin would travel with them of course, and rolled his eyes across the room at her as the other two argued.
+He hardly needed an entire entourage.

 Effingis occupied his time by reading compulsively about the Volt.
 As if he would find a clue about what happened to peoples' minds in there.
 It's not like anybody had ever come out to report back.